History of the Wyoming Valley AIDS Council, Inc.

 Community Resource Center to access current HIV or AIDS information, participate in community trainings or meetings and access the internet.

 Counseling by professional, licensed therapists who help individuals infected with HIV or AIDS, their families and significant others cope with the emotional issues associated with HIV or AIDS.

 HIV Education/Prevention and Testing Services (designated by the Pennsylvania Department of Health) along with hosting special events each year to raise awareness of HIV and AIDS.

 Pre-exposure prophylaxis (PrEP).
 Medication prescribed to high-risk, qualifying individuals to reduce the chance of HIV transmission.
-Contact our Wilkes Barre office for more information.
+Contact our any office for more information.